-Form and denomination The Notes will be in registered form in principal amounts U.S.\$2,000 and integral multiples of U.S.\$1,000 in exc thereof.
-The Notes will be issued in the form of Global Notes registered form and may be exchanged into Definitive No only under the circumstances described in the Global Notes The Notes sold to QIBs in the United States in reliance on R 144A will be represented by the Rule 144A Global Notes.
-Rule 144A Global Notes will be deposited with a custodian DTC, and registered in the name of Cede & Co., as nomin for DTC.
-The Notes sold outside the United States to persons other the U.S. persons in reliance on Regulation S will be represented the Regulation S Global Notes.
-The Regulation S Global Notes will also be deposited with a custodian for DTC, and registed in the name of Cede & Co., as nominee for DTC, for credit the respective accounts of beneficial owners of such Notes to such other accounts as they may direct) at DTC, Euroch and Clearstream, Luxembourg.
-Investors will hold beneficial interests in the Notes throu DTC and its participants, including Euroclear and Clearstrea Luxembourg.
+Form and denomination

+The Notes will be in registered form in principal amounts of U.S.\$2,000 and integral multiples of U.S.\$1,000 in excess thereof

+The Notes will be issued in the form of Global Notes in registered form and may be exchanged into Definitive Notes only under the circumstances described in the Global Notes.

+The Notes sold to QIBs in the United States in reliance on Rule 144A will be represented by the Rule 144A Global Notes.
+The Rule 144A Global Notes will be deposited with a custodian for DTC, and registered in the name of Cede & Co., as nominee for DTC.

+The Notes sold outside the United States to persons other than U.S. persons in reliance on Regulation S will be represented by the Regulation S Global Notes.
+The Regulation S Global Notes will also be deposited with a custodian for DTC, and registered in the name of Cede & Co., as nominee for DTC, for credit to the respective accounts of beneficial owners of such Notes (or to such other accounts as they may direct) at DTC, Euroclear and Clearstream, Luxembourg.

+Investors will hold beneficial interests in the Notes through DTC and its participants, including Euroclear and Clearstream, Luxembourg.
 See "Book-Entry, Delivery and Form".

+Further issues.....

-Further issues The Issuer may from time to time without the consent of Noteholders issue further securities having identical terms a conditions as any series of Notes so that any further issue consolidated and forms a single series of securities with su Notes.
-Redemption at the option of the Issuer The Notes are redeemable in whole or in part at any time provide to the applicable Par Call Date, as defined herein, at the option of the Issuer or the Guarantors at a redemption price equation the make-whole amounts described in "Description of Notes and Guarantees".
-The Notes are also redeemable in whole or in part at any ti on or after the applicable Par Call Date at the option of Issuer at a redemption price equal to 100 per cent. of principal amount of the Notes to be redeemed, plus accrued a unpaid interest, if any, on the principal amount of the Notes be redeemed to, but excluding, the date of redemption.
-Redemption for tax reasons The Issuer may redeem all but not part of the Notes outstand at their principal amount with accrued and unpaid interess the date of redemption if the Issuer or a Guarantor is requi to pay Additional Amounts upon the occurrence of cert changes in taxation in the jurisdiction of the Issuer or jurisdiction of such Guarantor.
+The Issuer may from time to time without the consent of the Noteholders issue further securities having identical terms and conditions as any series of Notes so that any further issue is consolidated and forms a single series of securities with such Notes.

+Redemption at the option of the Issuer.....

+The Notes are redeemable in whole or in part at any time prior to the applicable Par Call Date, as defined herein, at the option of the Issuer or the Guarantors at a redemption price equal to the make-whole amounts described in "Description of the Notes and Guarantees".

+The Notes are also redeemable in whole or in part at any time on or after the applicable Par Call Date at the option of the Issuer at a redemption price equal to 100 per cent. of the principal amount of the Notes to be redeemed, plus accrued and unpaid interest, if any, on the principal amount of the Notes to be redeemed to, but excluding, the date of redemption.

+Redemption for tax reasons.....

+The Issuer may redeem all but not part of the Notes outstanding at their principal amount with accrued and unpaid interest to the date of redemption if the Issuer or a Guarantor is required to pay Additional Amounts upon the occurrence of certain changes in taxation in the jurisdiction of the Issuer or the jurisdiction of such Guarantor.